-- 4. In this policy: - a.
-"Advocacy" refers to the wide variety of actions AUMA undertakes to address municipal issues. - b.
-"AUMA" refers the Alberta Urban Municipalities Association. - c.
-"AUMA Administration" refers to AUMA employees. - d.
-"Board" refers to the AUMA Board of Directors. - e.
-"Board Member" refers to a Member of the AUMA Board of Directors. - f.
-"CEO" refers to the Chief Executive Officer of AUMA. - g.
-"Committee" refers to a standing Committee of the Board or an ad-hoc Committee established by the Board. - h.
-"Convention" refers to the annual Convention AUMA holds to conduct the business of the Association, consider resolutions, and provide opportunities for education and networking. - i.
-"Elected Representative" refers to an elected representative of a Member. - j.
-"Member" refers to a Regular AUMA Member: any city, town, village, summer village, or specialized municipality located in Alberta.

-- k.
-"Political Capital" refers to the goodwill, trust, and influence a political figure/organization has with the public and other political figures/organizations. - I. "Resolutions Book" refers to the electronic document that includes resolutions to be considered at Convention.
+- 4. In this Policy: - a.
+"Advocacy" means the wide variety of actions undertaken by ABmunis to address municipal and policy issues. - b.
+"ABmunis" means the Association of Alberta Municipalities. - c.
+"ABmunis Administration" means ABmunis employees. - d.
+"Board" means the Alberta Municipalities Board of Directors. - e.
+"Board Member" refers to a member of the ABmunis Board of Directors. - f.
+"CEO" means the person appointed by the ABmunis Board of Directors as Chief Executive Officer. - g.
+"Committee" means a standing Committee of the Board, or an ad-hoc Committee established by the Board. - h.
+"Convention" means the annual Convention held by ABmunis to conduct the business of the Association, consider resolutions, and provide opportunities for education and networking. - i.
+"Elected Representative" refers to an elected representative of a Member of ABmunis. - j.
+"Friendly Amendments" refers to those that are so simple or uniformly acceptable that they can be adopted by unanimous consent during debate.
+This eliminates the necessity for a formal amendment process including seconding, debating, and voting. - k.
+"Member" refers to a Regular Member as defined in the ABmunis Bylaws. - I. "Political Capital" refers to the goodwill, trust and influence a political figure/organization has with the public and other political figures/organizations. - m.
+"Resolutions Book" means the electronic document that includes resolutions to be considered at Convention.